What is the American Union of Swedish Singers?

 Musiktidning

-Choruses of the A.U.S.S. keep in touch with each other through Musiktidning (Music News).
+Choruses of the AUSS keep in touch with each other through Musiktidning (Music News).
 Every individual receives a copy of the monthly newsletter, containing articles and pictures of choruses, upcoming events and ideas.

 Tours

-Members participate in singing tours of Sweden.
-The most recent trip was in 2005.
-We traveled from Gothenburg to Stockholm, with detours to Dalarna (the most traditional of the provinces), beautiful Värmland, Hälsingland, and a flight to Piteå to renew acquaintances with local choruses.
+Members participate in singing tours of Sweden and Scandinavia.
+The most recent trip was in 2017, when we traveled from southern Sweden to Stockholm, to Oslo, the Sogne Fjord, and Bergen.

+In 2005, we traveled from Gothenburg to Stockholm, with detours to Dalarna (the most traditional of the provinces), beautiful Värmland, Hälsingland, and a flight to Piteå to renew acquaintances with local choruses.
 In 1999, we went to Katrinaholm, when the Swedish choral organization, Svenska Sångerförbundet, celebrated its 90th anniversary.
 We traveled most of the east coast, from Kalmar to Luleå, including Gotland.
+See other tours.

 The tours are a great way to see Sweden, share our love of Swedish music, and meet Swedes with the same interests.
 Plan to join us on our next trip!